yosbelms/cor/docs/documentation.md

 }
 ```

 If `default` is provided and none of the other operations it will choose to execute the default instructions.
+The `timeout` builtin function is supported as a special case.

 ### Inc/Dec